Privacy Policy

 We use Firebase Crashlytics to collect crash reports, stack traces, and app performance metrics.
 This data helps us identify and fix bugs.
 Crashlytics may collect your device model, operating system version, and app state at the time of a crash.

-1.6 Advertising Data
+1.6 Payment and Subscription Data

 2. How We Use Your Information